K4liber/consistent_importing/README.md

 ### I. Why should we care?
 (1 minute)

 1. Consistency: not repeating same questions in CRs
 2. Is there something more in the proper importing than just a consistency?
-    - imports structure impact on a project architecture
+Imports structure impact on a project architecture.

 ### II.
 Creating a modular structure (10 minutes)